alinevsouza/filtering-and-paginating/README.md

-# Filtering and Paginanting Challenge
+# Filtering and Paginating Challenge

 This React application is a knowledge acquisition challenge.
 The application allows users to search for doctors from a local database.
 Users can search by doctor name and navigate through the results using an intuitive paging system.